-We’re dealing with a much higher number of calls at the moment.
+We’re handling a much higher number of calls than usual at the moment.
 So that we can support those in the most vulnerable situations we ask that you only call us if your enquiry is urgent.
-Please email us instead wherever possible, using the details below.
 We are doing our best to help customers as quickly as possible and we appreciate your understanding.

 Here are the answers to some of the more commonly asked questions about Sharesave.